roura356a/csk/intl.en-US/Solutions/Deep learning solution/Preparations/Configure a shared CPFS volume.md

 2. In the left-side navigation pane, choose **File System** \> **File System List**.

-3. Find the newly created CPFS file system and click **Management** in the **Operations** column.
+3. Find the CPFS file system that you created in Step 1 and click **Management** in the **Operations** column.

-    On the **Basic Information** tab, you can view the ID and mount target of the newly created file system.
+    On the **Basic Information** tab, you can view the ID and mount target of the CPFS file system.

     ![CPFS](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5976258951/p134706.png)

-## Step 3: Create a PV and a PVC for the target ACK cluster
+## Step 3: Create a PV and a PVC for the specified ACK cluster

 1. Log on to the [ACK console](https://cs.console.aliyun.com).

+2. In the left-side navigation pane of the ACK console, click **Clusters**.

+3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Details** in the **Actions** column.
+The details page of the cluster appears.

-2. In the left-side navigation pane, choose **Applications** \> **Deployments**.
+4. In the left-side navigation pane of the details page, choose **Workloads** \> **Deployments**.

-3. In the upper-right corner of the Deployments page, click **Create from Template**.
+5. On the Deployments page, click **Create from Template** in the upper-right corner.

-    Select the target cluster from the Cluster drop-down list, select the target namespace from the Namespace drop-down list, and select **** from the Sample Template drop-down list.
+    Select the specified cluster from the Cluster drop-down list, select the specified namespace from the Namespace drop-down list, and then select **Resource-PersistentVolumeClaim** from the Sample Template drop-down list.

     Copy the following content to the template: